Gheop/reader/README.md

 # reader
-Reader for RSS flux and more !
+Reader for RSS flux, Twitter, Youtube and more !

 Try this at https://reader.gheop.com (demo/demo)